 The Ipswich Hospital Foundation operates under the provisions of the Hospitals Foundations Act (1982) and was established under the Hospitals Foundations Amendment Regulation (no. 2) 1997 (Subordinate Legislation 1997 No. 298), now the Hospitals Foundations Regulation 2005.

 The Strategic Plan incorporates the vision, purpose and scope of the Ipswich Hospital Foundation.
-It is upon this plan that this annual report is presented.
+This report closely aligns with the Strategic Plan.